-If you can’t afford to go 18 days without making any sales, then option 1 is no option at all.
-Plus, COVID-19 is changing the game every day, and there’s no guarantee Amazon’s efforts to expand their capacity and hire 100,000 new workers will pan out.
+If you can’t afford to go for nobody-knows-how-long without making any sales, then option 1 is no option at all.
+Plus, COVID-19 is changing the game every day.
+There’s also no guarantee Amazon’s efforts to expand their capacity will get everyone back on FBA, especially since hiring 100,000 new workers wasn't enough.
 So let’s look at option 2.

 To make the shift from FBA to managing your own fulfillment, you’re going to need to take on all the responsibilities Amazon has been managing for you.
 These include: